ex4722/ctf-writeups/battelle/holy_grail/README.md

     return eax_4;
 }
 ```
-After a couple of calls their a "end" function that reads in data and does a final strcmp.
+After a couple of calls their an "end" function that reads in data and does a final strncmp.
 ```
 int32_t sub_8048ae0()
 {